Paraskevi of Rome

 Saint Paraskevi of Rome (also Parasceva) is venerated as a Christian martyr of the 2nd century.
 She was arrested on multiple occasions for her Christianity and was eventually beheaded by the Roman governor Tarasius.

 She is invoked for the healing of ailments of the eyes.
 The Church commemorates her on July 26.

+The double of saint Saint Venera (Parasceve) who also is celebrated July 26.